 Project sponsors and the nuclear industry need to develop clear and credible solutions to real and perceived challenges in nuclear new build projects and articulate them in a manner that facilitates effective communication with banks.
 A significant portion of banking language is centered on “risk.”
 In the nuclear sector, risks are prevalent ─ in perception and reality ─ and include both financial risk and reputational risk.

-George Borovas and Helen Cook considered how to overcome barriers between the nuclear industry and financial institutions in their article “Nuclear Finance: Understanding and Speaking the Language of Banks,” published in the Journal of International Banking and Financial Law.
+Helen Cook considered how to overcome barriers between the nuclear industry and financial institutions in this article “Nuclear Finance: Understanding and Speaking the Language of Banks,” published in the Journal of International Banking and Financial Law.
 They argue that effective communication, in particular about risks, is essential for the creation of bankable nuclear projects.
 Effective communication includes talking early and often, demystifying “nuclear,” and translating nuclear industry terms into banking reality.